Tailored nutrition may speed recovery after traumatic abdominal surgery

 Summary

-This study tests whether a personalized nutrition plan helps people recover physical function after serious abdominal injury and surgery.
-About 150 ICU patients who need nutrition through an IV will be randomly assigned to either the new plan (which includes special shakes for 4 weeks after leaving the hospital) or standard care.
-Researchers will measure walking distance, strength, and quality of life to see if the tailored approach leads to better recovery.
+This study tests whether a structured nutrition plan helps people recover physical function after abdominal trauma surgery.
+Participants are adults in the ICU who need nutrition through an IV.
+They are randomly assigned to either the structured plan (IV nutrition, then shakes for 4 weeks after discharge) or standard care.
+The study measures walking distance, strength, and quality of life.

 Disclaimer Read more